WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 = CourseFront - =
 * Integration between your WordPress and Moodle sites,
+* Connect Moodle with multiple WordPress sites,
+* Courses from single Moodle site could be sold through multiple WordPress sites.
 * Import your Moodle courses to WordPress,
 * Synchronize Moodle course categories to WordPress,
-* Set the Moodle courses as draft,
+* Set the Moodle courses as drafts,
-* Sell courses through WordPress and take its payments through PayPal,
+* Sell courses through WordPress and take payments through PayPal,
-* Synchronize enrolled courses data for users.
+* Synchronize enrolled course data for users.
+* Synchronize Moodle course images with WordPress.
+* Automated 2-way synchronization between each WordPress site and your Moodle site,
+* The course progress of student is synced from Moodle to WordPress in real time.

 = Course Access Control - =
 * Automation user registration in Moodle,
-* Enable/Disable registration to courses,
+* Enable/Disable registration for courses,
 * Identical login credentials to access courses in Moodle,
 * Set course access time from WordPress,
 * Update previously synchronized courses,
-* Enrol / Unenrol users from WordPress,
+* Enroll / Unenrol users from WordPress,
-* Provide Refund to your students from WordPress.
+* Provide refunds to your students from WordPress.

 = Connect your Moodle with Multiple WordPress Sites - =
 * Now connect single Moodle site with multiple WordPress sites,
 * Courses from single Moodle site could be sold through multiple WordPress sites,
 * Automated 2-way synchronization between each WordPress site and your Moodle site,
 * Secured and efficient transfer of information across sites,
-* Course Progress of student synced from Moodle to WordPress in real time.
+* The course progress of student is synced from Moodle to WordPress in real time.

-= Recommended Plugins to Extend Edwiser Bridge's Features - =

-= Why we need to extend the functionality? =
+= Why would someone choose the Pro version over the base version? =
-If you wish to create a complete eCommerce shopfront to sell your Moodle courses.
+* If you wish to create a complete WooCommerce shopfront to sell your Moodle courses.
-If you want to sell your courses through payment gateways other than PayPal.
+* If you want to sell your courses through payment gateways other than PayPal.
-If you want to create purchase invoices automatically for your course buyers.
+* If you want to create purchase invoices automatically for your course buyers.
-If you wish to sell an add-on product along with your Moodle course.
+* If you wish to sell an add-on product along with your Moodle course.
-When you want to provide a seamless access between your Course Shopfront and  Moodle LMS.
+* When you want to provide seamless access between your Course Shopfront and  Moodle LMS.
-If you sell your courses to companies.
+* If you sell your courses to companies.

-= <a href="https://edwiser.org/bridge/extensions/woocommerce-integration/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-WooCommerce Integration extension </a> =
-This provides integration with WooCommerce - popular eCommerce solution in WordPress, It helps you to sell your Moodle courses through more than 160+ payment gateways, You can also sell a physical product or an add-on product along with your Moodle courses, Courses could be sold through subscriptions with ready integration with WooCommerce Subscriptions, Ability to set variation to courses and sell them through your store, Ability to bundle multiple courses as a single product or multiple products under a single product,
+* If you are interested in integrating with WooCommerce, a popular e-commerce solution in WordPress, this will allow you to sell your Moodle courses through more than 160 payment gateways.
+* Courses could be sold through subscriptions with ready integration with the WooCommerce Subscriptions add-on.
+* Ability to set variations on courses and sell them through your store.
+* Ability to bundle multiple courses as a single product or multiple products under a single product.

-= <a href="https://edwiser.org/bridge/extensions/bulk-purchase/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-Bulk Purchase extension </a> =
-When coupled with WooCommerce Integration extension your course buyers could then purchase multiple courses at once, Course Buyers could also enrol multiple students in the purchased course, Cohorts are created for each purchase done by the course buyer,
+* When coupled with the WooCommerce Integration extension, your course buyers could then purchase multiple courses at once.

-= <a href="https://edwiser.org/bridge/extensions/single-sign-on/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge-Single Sign extension </a> =
-This extension provides a seamless connection between Course Front and LMS.

-Notice: Please drop a message <a target="_blank" href="https://forums.edwiser.org/topic/116/multi-lingual-wpml-support-version-for-edwiser-bridge-plugin">here </a> if you want us to develop WPML supported version for Edwiser Bridge plugin.
+* Course Buyers could also enroll multiple students in the purchased course,
+* Cohorts are created for each purchase made by the course buyer.

 = Additional Edwiser products that provides improves your Moodle experience - =

 = <a href="https://edwiser.org/remui/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser RemUI </a> =

-The Best theme for Moodle that is built to provide superior user experience in Moodle.
+The Best theme for Moodle is one that is built to provide a superior user experience in Moodle.
 It also provides enhanced functionality to ease the process of course creation and navigation.

 = <a href="https://edwiser.org/forms/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Forms </a> =

-An easy to use tool that lets you create any form in Moodle using drag and drop interface.
-Contact form, Survey form, Feedback form or registration form any form that you need can now be developed within few minutes.
+An easy to use tool that lets you create any form in Moodle using a drag and drop interface.
+Contact form, Survey form, Feedback form, or registration form any form that you need can now be developed within a few minutes.

 = <a href="https://edwiser.org/site-monitor/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Site Monitor </a> =

-A free plugin that helps you manage your Moodle site performance right from Admin Dashboard of Moodle.
-It provides essential site information like CPU Status, Memory Usage etc.
+A free plugin that helps you manage your Moodle site performance right from the admin dashboard of Moodle.
+It provides essential site information like CPU Status, Memory usage etc.

 = <a href="https://edwiser.org/course-formats/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Course Formats </a> =

-A free plugin that provides you two distinct course formats for your Moodle courses if you wish to improve learning and course engagement among students.
+A free plugin that provides you with two distinct course formats for your Moodle courses if you wish to improve learning and course engagement among students.

+= <a href="https://edwiser.org/reports/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin">Edwiser Reports </a> =

+It is a powerful tool that can help you improve your Moodle LMS.
+This plugin provides advanced reporting capabilities.
+It allows you to track and analyze learner progress, course performance, and LMS usage.
+You can create custom reports by combining various data points.

  ==  Installation  ==